Aliseifeddine/DirDetect/README.md

 #Notes
-    Verbose mode saves response headers in dedicated files (auth.txt, headers.txt, PATCH.txt, etc.).
+    1.Verbose mode saves response headers in dedicated files (auth.txt, headers.txt, PATCH.txt, etc.).
-    To bypass 403 restrictions, the tool attempts various headers and HTTP methods on paths that return 403.
+    2.To bypass 403 restrictions, the tool attempts various headers and HTTP methods on paths that return 403.
+    3.#This revision explicitly mentions the user's ability to upload a custom wordlist while also keeping the option to use the default one.
+Thank you for your patience!